 The monastery is located in Cedar Crest, New Mexico, near Albuquerque, in the forest of the Sandia Mountains bordering the Cibola National Forest.
 Its uninterrupted quiet is conducive to the life of contemplative stillness.

-The monastery has limited facilities for male visitors.
+The monastery has limited facilities for male visitors wishing to stay overnight or a few days.
 There is no charge for staying here, but visitors are expected to meditate and work along with us, keeping the same schedule.
 Visitors have their own sleeping quarters.

 Those who are seriously interested in becoming members of the monastery may contact us and express their interest, giving us some information about themselves: personal history, spiritual practice, present philosophical outlook, aspirations for the future, and what they consider their mission in life.